Fall Waterways Cleanup

 Trash or Treat

-Join us for Trash or Treat on Saturday, October 31!
-Trash or Treat combines our annual Fall Waterways Cleanup with a fun drive-through event to celebrate Halloween and thank cleanup participants for helping keep Plano waste free.
+Join us for Trash or Treat on Saturday, Oct.
+31!
+Trash or Treat combines our annual Fall Waterways Cleanup with a fun drive-thru event to celebrate Halloween and thank cleanup participants for helping keep Plano waste free.

 Cleanups will take place city wide on the morning of Halloween with the event following immediately after.
 All supplies will be provided for cleanup participants the week prior to the event, along with free t-shirts for those who want them.